How to correctly parse and display HTML content in the rich text editor in the AnQiCMS template?

-Managing website content in AnQiCMS, the rich text editor is undoubtedly our powerful assistant for creating rich and beautiful pages.It allows us to easily add styles, images, links, even tables, making the content bid farewell to boring plain text.However, presenting these carefully edited rich text contents accurately on the website front-end template is a key skill that every AnQiCMS user needs to master.
+Managing website content in AnQiCMS, the rich text editor is undoubtedly our powerful assistant for creating rich and beautiful pages.It allows us to easily add styles, images, links, and even tables, making the content bid farewell to the dull plain text.However, ensuring that these meticulously edited rich text contents are accurately displayed in the website front-end template is a key skill that every AnQiCMS user needs to master.

-For example, on the article detail page (usuallyarchive/detail.htmlorarchive_detail.htmlIn English, when displaying the article content, you can call it like this:
+For example, on your article detail page (usuallyarchive/detail.htmlorarchive_detail.htmlIn the text, when displaying the article content, you can call it like this:

 <article>